alberanid/medialocator/README.md

 # medialocator

-Medialocator will print the movies and TV series in a [Plex](https://www.plex.tv/) database that have the given labels.
+Medialocator will print the file location of movies and TV shows in a [Plex](https://www.plex.tv/) database that have the given labels.

 ## Build